Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 Unfortunately, even sealed wood is susceptible to heat stains.
 In some cases, such as with oily pizza boxes, items that create heat stains don’t have to be all that hot; liquids like oil more easily penetrate wood.
 It’s best to assume that anything warm placed on a wood surface can create a heat stain, especially since different types of wood have different levels of durability.

-How to Get Heat Stains Out of Wood: The Best Method
+The Best Way to Get Heat Stains Out of Wood

 Regardless of what heat stain removal method you use, acting quickly is critical to achieving an ideal result.
 Heat stains are similar to water stains in that they don’t clear up on their own overtime; in fact, the longer you wait, the tougher they become to remove.